 "In the summer, I focus on areas on the main lake where there are steep drops that get hit by wind or current produced by power generation," he says.
 "Many of these areas are in 10- to 14-feet of water."

 He prefers a Bomber Switchback Shad in shad patterns, with Citrus Shad being his default selection.
 In dirty water, he likes a little more chartreuse.
 He fishes the Bomber with a 7-6 Duckett Micro Magic cranking rod with a 7.4:1 Lew's reel and 10-pound-test Vicious Pro Elite fluorocarbon.
 If he's cranking around heavy cover, he'll go up to 12-pound-test line.

 Fall fishing is nearly synonymous with pulling small, shallow-running crankbaits around the backs of creeks.
 While Edwin Evers agrees with the location of fall cranking, he disagrees with the small-bait sentiment.

 "The shad are huge that time of the year, and no one else throws a big squarebill," he says.
 "I'll lob it around the backs of creeks and pockets, and on flat rocky points, depending on the type of lake I'm fishing.
 With a big bait, you can catch some big ones."

-Evers squarebill of choice is an XCalibur XCS300, the largest in the XCS line.
-It weighs in at 3/4 ounce and measures 3 inches long.
-His favorite color is Foxy Shad.
-He'll toss this mighty squarebill on a 7-foot medium-heavy Bass Pro Shops cranking stick with a Bass Pro Shops Pro Qualifier 6.3:1 reel spooled up with 20-pound Bass Pro Shops XPS fluorocarbon.
+Evers' squarebill of choice is a big one and he loves shad patterns.
+He throws the bait on a 7-foot medium-heavy Bass Pro Shops cranking stick with a Bass Pro Shops Pro Qualifier 6.3:1 reel spooled up with 20-pound Bass Pro Shops XPS fluorocarbon.